umd-ischool-inst326/inst326/README.md

 # inst326

 This repository contains public course materials for **INST326: Object-Oriented Programming for Information Studies** at the University of Maryland.
+INST326 introduces students to the design, testing and use of object oriented software with the Python programming language.

 You can find the public site at: